ducin-public/mock-rest-api/README.md

 (`json-server` will create an empty JSON db, if there's no file under a given path)

+## TypeScript `.d.ts` files

+In the `typedef/` directory you will find TypeScript definition files, which are automatically generated from JSON Schema.
+Use them in your TypeScript source.

 ## develop

 You can customize your `mock-rest-api`